10 Tank Mates for Giant Danio Fish (Compatibility Guide 2023)

 Temperament: | Peaceful and calm |

 What better tank mate for your Giant Danio than their smaller spotted cousin?
-The Dwarf Danio is a beautiful schooling fish that has similar tank requirements to Giant Danios and is easy to care for, making them ideal tank mates.
+The Dwarf Danio is a beautiful schooling fish with similar tank requirements to Giant Danios and is easy to care for, making them ideal tank mates.
 These fish enjoy plants to hide in and find safety in numbers, so you’ll need a small school of at least eight fish to avoid them being seen as prey.

 3. Clown Loaches (Chromobotia macracanthus)